-13.1 It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis, and at least every 2 years or if any new technologies are introduced.
-Recommendations for any amendments must be reported to the DPO.

-13.2 The School will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.
+- 13.1.
+It is the responsibility of the Governing Body to facilitate the review of this policy on a regular basis, and at least every 2 years or if any new technologies are introduced.
+Recommendations for any amendments will be reported to the DPO. - 13.2.
+The School will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives.